d-torrance/highlightjs-macaulay2/README.md

 npm run update
 ```

+Note that you must have Macaulay2 installed for this to work.
+If you have
-Or, if you have already cloned the Macaulay2 repository:
+already cloned the Macaulay2 repository:

 ```
 npm run update -- M2DIR=/path/to/M2